RPMGet

 To build/lint the api docs, use the following tox commands:

-build the documentation using sphinx and the api-doc plugintox -e ldocs
+tox -e docsbuild the documentation using sphinx and the api-doc plugintox -e ldocsrun the Sphinx doc-link checkingtox -e cdocsrunmake cleanin the docs build

 Gitchangelog